gorigamidev/vectordb/README.md

-# ⚡ VectorDB
+# ⚡ LINAL

-**VectorDB** is an experimental, in-memory analytical engine built for scientific computing, machine learning, and structured data analysis.
+**LINAL** is an experimental, in-memory analytical engine built for scientific computing, machine learning, and structured data analysis.
 It bridges the gap between Relational Databases and Tensor Computation, providing a SQL-like DSL that treats Vectors and Matrices as first-class citizens.

 ---